Home

 a documentary by Jessica Hatfield

-Triggered By Motion is a stunning video installation containing trail camera video data from 21 conservation projects worldwide — captured for an entire year, synchronized, and displayed in Museum für Gestaltung Zürich.
-Among them is research conducted by the Urban Wildlife Research Project’s very own Bill Leikam, who in April 2022 traveled all the way from California to Switzerland to see the breathtaking exhibition in person.
+Triggered By Motion is a captivating video installation showcasing a year’s worth of trail camera footage from 21 conservation projects around the globe, synchronized and displayed at the Museum für Gestaltung Zürich.
+Among the featured research is work by the Urban Wildlife Research Project’s own Bill Leikam.
+In April 2022, Bill traveled from California to Switzerland to witness this breathtaking exhibition firsthand.

 More Videos